praveen-bandla/prompt-optimization/documentation/setup_guide.md

 ### Conceptual Guide

 A **branch** in Git is essentially a linked copy derived from a specific snapshot of your codebase.
 It represents an independent line of development within your project derived from a specific root directory.
 Like literal tree branches.
 Branches allow you to make changes independent of the main project - useful for working on different parts of the project separately, to ensure that a bug in a branch doesn't screw everything in main, etc.

-#### When Do We Create a Branch
+**Creating a Branch**: We create a branch for every new *feature development*, *bug fix*, *experimentation*, *peer collaboration*, etc. A branch is created whenever we want to: add new functionality/components to our code, test errors by removing certain moving parts in the code (to fix bugs), try new functionality to make decisions, or general version control.

+**Merge a Branch**: When you merge a branch, you bring changes you make in your branch into another branch (typically `main`).
+Merging happens when your work (purpose for creating the branch) is complete and ready to be included into the main project.

+**Pull Requests (PR)**: A request to merge changes from one branch into another, typically from a feature branch into the main branch.
+Allows other team people to review the changes before they are merged.
+Typically, organizations have individuals take turns between creating PRs and approving PRs.
+We can just have any one other person review the code before approving a PR.

+**Merge Conflicts**: Typically, assuming clean code and correct branch management, you do not run into Merge conflicts.
+These occur when Git is unable to automatically merge changes from two different branches.
+Happens for many reasons, but bottom line is when changes are made to the same line of code from different branches, and Git cannot determine which version to keep.
+When merge conflicts occur, you have to resolve them manually.

+**Deleting a Branch**: Once the branch has been successfully merged, you delete the branch.
+Then, you create a new branch for every new work you do.

+**Naming a Branch**: something like `feature-name` or `bug-fix`